jaywink/social-relay/docs/relays.md

 * `relay server` - a server acting as a relay for public visibility content.
 * `relay system` - a group of independent relay servers.
 * `protocol` - the Diaspora protocol which the relay system uses.
-* `participation` - a comment or like Diaspora protocol message.
+* `participation` - a comment, like or participation Diaspora protocol message.
+* `retraction` - a removal of a commer, like or participation Diaspora protocol message.

 ## Integrating with the relay system